watem-sedem/watem-sedem/docs/input.rst

 Dam map filename
 ****************

-Filename of the dam map.
+Filename of the conductive dam map.
 This raster is only mandatory when :ref:`Include dams = 1 <includedams>` See :ref:`here <routingmap>` for more information on how to create this map.